drowolath/cortex/README.md

 ## Features

-**Intelligent Message Processing** - Uses LiteLLM to understand natural language and route to appropriate MCP servers **Multi-Tenant** - Each user can configure their own MCP servers with encrypted credentials **Secure** - Credentials are encrypted and user-isolated **Extensible** - Easy to add new MCP server types **Conversational** - Maintains conversation context and history **Smart Routing** - Automatically selects the right server and tool for each request
+**Intelligent Message Processing** - Uses LiteLLM to understand natural language and route to appropriate MCP servers

+**Multi-Tenant** - Each user can configure their own MCP servers with encrypted credentials

+**Secure** - Credentials are encrypted and user-isolated

+**Extensible** - Easy to add new MCP server types

+**Conversational** - Maintains conversation context and history

+**Smart Routing** - Automatically selects the right server and tool for each request

 ## Deployment

 The idea of this project is to be able to scale the API independently of the MCP servers.

+### Running REST API
+A simple docker command will have you up and running

+`docker-compose -f docker-compose.yml up -d db cortex-api`

+### Running a MCP server

+The same goes for any MCP server you may have configured

+`docker-compose -f docker-compose.yml up -d github-mcp-1`

+and of course you can scale them `--scale github-mcp-1=$SCALE_COUNT`